blobfish974/net2020-1/Semantic_Group/README.md

 - lemmizzation and stemming --> taking --> take
 Challege: we need to use NLTK with **italian dictionary**

+marge into master! :joy:

+Open challenge:
+- how to transofrm emoji into text to not lose informations
+- lemmization
+-

 ### Week 1 (7-13 dic)